PillowMC/Pillow/README.md

 Connect $BD$ and make $CG$ cross $G$ to make the extension line of $CG$ pass through $A$ as the Shear API icon

-## Run Quilt and Fancy Mod Loader on ModLauncher together
+## Run Fabric and Fancy Mod Loader on ModLauncher together

-This mod can let Quilt Loader and Fancy Mod Loader run on the top of ModLauncher with Minecraft obfuscated with Searge name.
+This mod can let Fabric Loader and Fancy Mod Loader run on the top of ModLauncher with Minecraft obfuscated with Searge name.

 ## Developing Status
 Almost done.